Open-Edge-Robotics/A.RobotAI-LGE-ROS2-LifecycleManager/README.md

 > performance characteristics are fully documented here to allow technical review
 > and reproduction of system behavior.
 >
+> This repository currently provides architecture documentation, configuration examples, and empirical
-> The complete C++ source code is planned to be released under the Apache License 2.0
+> validation results.
+A partial or full source release under Apache License 2.0 is being prepared through
-> following internal compliance procedures.
+> internal compliance review.

 ## 📑 Table of Contents
 1. [Overview - "What & Why?"](#1-overview---what--why)